Thursday, April 11, 2019

 Anthony Alden grew up in Toledo, Ohio the youngest from a family of ten, 8 boys, 2 girls.

-The art of creativity was passed down to him by his father the late Clifton Vines (photographer) who exposed him to his prolific creative gifts for documenting the black experience in Toledo, Ohio 1950s and ’60s through portrait photography.
+The art of creativity was passed down to him by his father, the late Clifton Vines (photographer), who exposed him to his prolific creative gifts for documenting the black experience in Toledo, Ohio 1950s and ’60s through portrait photography.

-Anthony Alden diverse repertoire of imagery is inspired solely by his passion to verbalize the contemporary urban black experience.
+Anthony Alden's diverse repertoire of imagery is inspired solely by his passion to verbalize the contemporary urban black experience.
 Each photograph echoed the demand for African Americans to be portrayed in a positive light.

 Bringing a message of peace and hope in today’s troubled world, “WHEN WE WERE YOUNG” will wrap a smile around your face.